 The Fund for Change is Liberty Hill's primary competitive grantmaking program.
 The Fund for Change seeks to change institutional policies and practices in Los Angeles to advance economic justice, environmental justice and LGBTQ justice.
 Liberty Hill provides "seed" grants as well as grants to mature organizations with a track record of community organizing and policy wins.
 Please register with Liberty Hill so we can keep you informed about our grantmaking process.
-In 2013, we will be accepting Letters of Inquiry (LOI), which are due February 1, 2013.

 In 2011, Liberty Hill invested $3.3 million in leaders at the frontlines of change, including nearly $1 million through our Fund for Change.
 That brought Liberty Hill's total investment in community organizing since 1976 to more than $50 million.

 A recent study indicated that for every dollar invested in local community organizing L.A. saw $91 in community benefits.

 Meet our amazing grantees and read about their successes.>>